Prepare for your Visit

 We need medical records related to your condition before your appointment.
 Your primary care doctor or neurologist may have already sent your records to us.
 If you are bringing any records, X-rays or MR or CT scans with you, please let our office know.
 Otherwise, please have your medical records sent or faxed to:

-Oregon Stroke Center
+OHSU Stroke Center

 Oregon Health & Science University